themagicalmammal/howtolinux/README.md

 ```bash
 sudo apt install Htop
 ```
+#### 7. Opensnitch (Firewall)
+Helps you to review which services connect the internet.
+Also, by stopping some of the services might help save some internet, and give you more control over it.
+To get a compiled version of Opensnitch go [here](https://github.com/gustavo-iniguez-goya/opensnitch).

 ### - Debloating
 ###### Remove useless stuff that you do not need.
 Please, read what it does before you remove them.